 Today, in developed nations like the Unites States, we most commonly see a thiamine deficiency in alcoholics, which is known as Wernicke-Korsakoff syndrome.
 Why do many alcoholics develop thiamine deficiency?
 Chronic alcohol consumption can cause inadequate nutritional thiamine intake, decreased absorption of thiamine from the gastrointestinal tract and impaired ability for cells to use thiamine.
 (1) Most alcoholics that are diagnosed with this disorder also report not eating much food in addition to drinking a lot of alcohol, which is a big contributing factor to thiamine deficiency symptoms.

-Thiamine Deficiency Symptoms and Dangers
+Thiamine Deficiency Symptoms

 What are the symptoms of low thiamine?
 Clinical thiamine deficiency symptoms (or symptoms of beriberi) can include: (2)